teddiursa/terraform_website/README.md

 Github actions workflows are stored in the [.gitHub/workflows](/.github/workflows) directory.

 Automates [Python tests](/.github/workflows/python-app.yml) and [S3 Bucket changes](/.github/workflows/workflow.yml) on `git push`, ensuring deployed website files stay current and non-functional python functions get flagged.

+Also automates invalidating CloudFront's Cache, using a LambdaFunction via an API Gateway URL, also stored in an S3 bucket.

+## Caching and Compression
+Includes a 1 day Cache header to prevent repeat calls for duplicate resources on website files.
+Also compresses text-based files and SVG using gzip while image files are either small or use a [.webp](https://web.dev/articles/serve-images-webp) file format.
+Main [map.webp](./website/map.webp) image has a **preload** tag while others have a **prefetch** tag, since they are on a separate page.
+Includes Google Font's [Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans) inline to decrease loading times.